mardix/assembly/docs/docs/cli.md

 Assembly also allows you to create your own CLI scripts, to use with your application.

+It's recommended to place your scripts at `run/scripts.py`.

 You probably need CLI to run some routines and setup outside of the web environment, ie: setup database, run worker/task, cronjob, scheduler, etc...